matthewwangg/matthewwangg/README.md

 - 🔭 Creating a Distributed Hash Table with hot potato query processing.
 - 📘 Reading Computer Networking: A Top Down Approach
 - 💼 Working with RevolutionParts and Let's Technologies.
-- 🏫 Making plans regarding graduate school and my summer internship offers.
+- 🏫 Preparing for graduate school and for Google.

 ## Languages, Frameworks, and Technologies